Amplitude-Developer-Docs/amplitude-dev-center/README.md

 # README

 **THIS IS A WORK IN PROGRESS.
 PING CASEY SMITH FOR HELP **

 This is the Amplitude Developer Center site.

-To get started with contributing, first read PLACEHOLDER FOR DOCS ONCE I WRITE THEM.
+To get started with contributing, check out the [Developer Docs Confluence site](https://amplitude.atlassian.net/wiki/spaces/PT/pages/1751449830/Developer+Docs).
+There, you'll find more conceptual content, including style guides and markdown cheatsheets.

 ## Install

   Before you get started, you need pip.
-To install the link checker and Vale locally, you'll need brew and npm too.
+To install the link checker and Vale locally, you need brew and npm too.

 ### 1. Install Material

-Most dependencies are installed with this command.
+This command installs almost every dependency.

 `pip install mkdocs-material`